Geri’s impossible dilemma over the ‘Christian Horner WhatsApps’

 Horner hasn’t commented on the messages, which perhaps in itself is interesting after he previously vehemently denied everything.

-She always seemed to look genuinely excited about being there, and visibly proud of the job her husband was doing as boss of the Red Bull team.
+She always looked genuinely excited about being there, and visibly proud of the job her husband was doing as boss of the Red Bull team.

 But that image made me consider the impact of “digital infidelity” these days.
 Isn’t it so much more common?
 And how on earth do you go about recovering from it when the evidence is so undeniable?